TIIG Project Lead

-Simon Russell has been with the Public Health Institute since summer 2006, has worked in various research roles within the Substance Use Team and is currently Project Lead for the Trauma and Injury Intelligence Group (TIIG).
-In addition to analysing data and producing various publications, Simon has a strategic role in managing relationships with external stakeholders and developing injury surveillance systems.
+Simon Russell was with the Public Health Institute between summer 2006 and autumn 2017, he worked in various research roles within the Substance Use Team and was most recently Project Lead for the Trauma and Injury Intelligence Group (TIIG).
+In addition to analysing data and producing various publications, Simon had a strategic role in managing relationships with external stakeholders and developing injury surveillance systems.

 Simon has a BSc in Zoology, an MSc in Evolutionary Psychology and is in the process of completing his PhD, which applied evolutionary principles to prominent issues within the field of public health.

 TIIG Lancashire – Alcohol-related violence across Lancashire April 2013 to March 2016

 Violence is a preventable public health problem and yet there are over one million violent incidents each year in England and Wales, approximately half of which involve alcohol and one quarter of which occur in night time economy environments.
 Between April 2013 and March 2016 there were 14,427 injury attendances to Lancashire Accident and Emergency Departments (AEDs) by residents of Lancashire for injuries sustained from violence.
 This TIIG Lancashire report presents data and analyses relating to alcohol-related violence; where data were recorded, alcohol was consumed prior to an assault attendance in 44% of incidents.
 This report presents AED attendances for violence across Lancashire in terms of demographics, area of residence, attendance rates and attendance information (including incident location, referral source, arrival mode and disposal method) between April 2013 and March 2016.
 Using alcohol-related data collected by two of the trusts, case studies are also provided for Chorley, Preston, South Ribble and West Lancashire local authorities.

 TIIG Lancashire: Falls across Lancashire – April 2013 to March 2016